miica37/Nvil-and-My-Setup/docs/selections.rst

 Select All <Ctrl+A> (Composite Tool)
 *********************************************************************

-When your object is composed of multiple separate meshes (geometry islands), this tool helps select all the meshes.
+When an object is composed of multiple separate meshes (geometry islands), this tool helps select all the meshes.
 I couldn't find a tool to do this in Nvil so I created a composite tool.

 .. image:: /images/Select-All.gif
 	:align: center